 The first thing I started with was replacing this red buffalo check country style curtain into more of a chic french kitchen window awning cafe look.
 I originally saw the idea from a different blogger and adapted it to fit my own style.
 And by adapt, I mean I messed up a ton so it didn’t even look like the blogger’s tutorial. 😉

 1. First, I measured the length of the window to figure out what size drop cloth I would need.
-Then I took out a good piece from my pile of leftover drop cloths from this project, this project, and this project and picked a piece that fits!
+Then I took out a good piece from my pile of leftover drop cloths and picked a piece that fits!

-2. After I had the right size I sewed a pouch for the curtain rod to go through (not sure if it’s called a pouch ha).
+2. After I had the right size I sewed a pouch for the curtain rod to go through (not sure if it’s called a pouch haha).

 3. Then I hung up the curtain to see how long I wanted it to hang over the tension rod.
 The curtain rod gets hung up like normal, and the tension rod goes to the edge of your cupboards further down…give or take.